bdhom/Mechatronics-Using-RPi/README.md

-# hello-world
+# Mechatronics-Using-RPi
-code repository for classes and learning
+Mechatronics class utilizing the RPi and the Python language